Red Sox vs. Twins Player Props Betting Odds

 Verdugo Stats

-- Verdugo has collected 84 hits with 24 doubles, three triples, five home runs and 28 walks.
-He has driven in 31 runs with three stolen bases.
+- Verdugo has 24 doubles, four triples, five home runs, 28 walks and 31 RBI (86 total hits).
+He has stolen three bases.

-- Verdugo will look for his 12th straight game with a hit in this contest.
-In his last 10 games he is batting .372 with five doubles, a triple, three walks and seven RBI.
+- Verdugo hopes to build on a 12-game hitting streak in this matchup.
+During his last 10 games he is hitting .395 with five doubles, two triples, three walks and seven RBI.

 Verdugo Recent Games